aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 1. You are working against the latest source on the **main** branch.
 2. You check existing open, and recently merged pull requests to make sure someone else hasn't addressed the problem already.
 3. You open an [RFC issue](https://github.com/awslabs/aws-lambda-powertools-typescript/issues/new?assignees=&labels=RFC%2C+triage&template=rfc.md&title=RFC%3A+) to discuss any significant work - we would hate for your time to be wasted.
+4. You lint and test the code.
+When you've setup the repository with `npm run init-environment`, pre-commit and push-hooks will automatically lint and test the code.
+Pull request builds will run the same checks as well.

 ### Dev setup